xdmushui/partner-center-sdk/develop/create-azure-plan.md

 To obtain the catalog item for an Azure plan, complete the following steps:
 1. Identify and retrieve the *product* for the Azure plan.
 Follow the steps in [Get a list of products](get-a-list-of-products.md) and specify the **targetView** as **Azure**.
 If you already know the product identifier for the Azure plan, you can follow the steps in [Get a product using the product ID](get-a-product-by-id.md) instead.

-2. Retrieve the *SKU* from the product for Azure plan using [Get a list of SKUs for a product](get-a-list-of-skus-for-a-product.md).
-If you already know the SKU ID for Azure plan, you can use [Get a SKU using the SKU ID](get-a-sku-by-id.md) instead.
+2. Retrieve the **SKU** from the product for the Azure plan.
+Follow the steps in [Get a list of SKUs for a product](get-a-list-of-skus-for-a-product.md).
+If you already know the SKU identifier for the Azure plan, you can follow the steps in [Get a SKU using the SKU ID](get-a-sku-by-id.md) instead.

 3. Retrieve the *availability* from the SKU for Azure plan using [Get a list of availabilities for a SKU](get-a-list-of-availabilities-for-a-sku.md).
 If you already know the Availability ID for the availability you need, you can use [Get an availability using the availability ID](get-an-availability-by-id.md) instead.
 Take note of its **CatalogItemId** property of the availability for Azure plan.
 You will need it to create an order.